 - Vibrant and inclusive company culture.
 There must not only be informational unity but a company as a whole with empowered employees.

-- Specific business and IT employee policies and plans to support the set-up and conduct of the strategic alignment program.
+- A proactive leadership team that is continually motivating and supporting employees to achieve enterprise alignment.
 This condition creates the holistic amalgamation of both entities to achieve a common goal.

 - The corporate business model empowers value creation by the business units.

-- IT does not create value, onto itself, as it provides the tools for value creation by the business units.
+- IT does not create value, as it provides the tools for value creation by the business units.

 - IT executives are knowledgeable about the key components and underpinnings of business strategies and plans.